 University of California Irvine Paul Merage School of Business’s EMBA program is older than its area peers, having been founded 40 years ago, and has a higher range price tag at $148,000.

-“This program was designed for mid to senior executives,” says Sylvia Haas, EMBA executive director.
+“This program was designed for mid to senior executives,” says Jennifer Risner, EMBA director of admissions & recruitment.
 “They come into the program already very accomplished.
 On average, our students have 18 years of work experience.”

 Compared to other programs, UCI’s EMBA has intimate class sizes.
 However, the class size is expected to grow; This year, there were 40 people in the class.
 Next year, they’re expecting 50 with an additional 10 people the following year, too.

 Not only are small class sizes a bonus for some students, but so is the cutting-edge curriculum.
 Risner explains that five years ago, the Merage School’s faculty came to the conclusion that their students need to know how to lead in a digital economy.

 “Now, every course has been updated from this lens.
 It’s a completely different world now, and that means different business cases,” she says.

 UCI’s EMBA classes are offered in 7 consecutive quarters for 21 months.
 There are four class weekends per quarter held on Friday and Saturdays.
 Plus, there are three off-site immersive residential classes such as Thinking Strategically in the Digital Age for Executives, Global Immersion, and Executive Leadership that are said to be a highlight of the program.

 The school prides itself on a curriculum that includes core business foundations, immersive experiences, and flexible electives in areas such as accounting, economics, public policy, finance, information systems, interdisciplinary studies, marketing, operations, organization, management, real estate, or strategy that allow students to align their interests with their goals.
 Students can also choose to specialize in three areas: Digital transformation, innovation and entrepreneurship, or real estate and urban development.